 Protect Your Lone Workers with Roma

-In the industries we work with there tend to be a dependence on lone workers, whether cleaners at a site unsupervised or a carer in the community with multiple service users.
+In the industries we work with there tend to be a dependence on lone workers, whether cleaners at a site unsupervised or a guard in retail park.
 These staff, if unmonitored and alone, are at a particular risk of harm, whether at the hands of another or due to an accident.

 In terms of numbers ‘The British Crime Survey’ found that 150 lone workers are physically or verbally abused each day in the UK.
 Additionally, the numbers of accidents involving lone workers is significant, varying from slips, trips and falls to manual handling and chemical injuries.